zachhardesty7/tamper-monkey-scripts-collection/README.md

 ### Installation

-Visit the [OpenUser website](https://openuserjs.org/users/zachhardesty7/scripts) to download and install any scripts!
+Visit my profile the [OpenUser website](https://openuserjs.org/users/zachhardesty7/scripts) or the [GreasyFork website](https://greasyfork.org/en/users/371100-zach-hardesty) to download and install any scripts!
 Scripts are automatically kept up to date with this repository.

 ### Execution